fritschedennis/ABAP/README.md

 # ABAP
-Example Development for accounting to export open positions as a json file inclusive export on server file system.
+Example development for accounting to export open positions of creditor/ debitor account as a json file  to the server file system.
+The result will be displayed by a salv.